By Marine Cornelis

 Finding the right participants was not easy.
 Data protection rules, changing energy rules, and shifting social policies blocked access to many people in need.
 “The most effective way was through the city’s social department and a local community house.”

 To adapt, Ecopower widened its scope to include people who had previously qualified for the social tariff during the energy crisis.
-But competition was fierce: commercial suppliers offered lower rates, even if service was poor.
+But competition was fierce: commercial suppliers offered sharper rates, even if service was poor.

 Lessons for other cities